nouran-Omar/NTI/README.md

 # 🛍️ LUXE - Luxury E-commerce Platform

- responsive e-commerce website specializing in luxury fashion products.
+A responsive e-commerce website specializing in luxury fashion products.
 Built with HTML, CSS, and JavaScript, it offers a premium shopping experience with elegant design and smooth animations.

 ## ✨ Features

-- **🎨 Modern Design**: Elegant dark theme with gold accents
+- **🎨 Design**: Elegant dark theme with gold accents
 - **📱 Fully Responsive**: Works seamlessly on all devices
 - **🛒 Shopping Cart**: Persistent cart using localStorage
 - **🔐 User Authentication**: Login/register system